sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 CPU cores are limited in number.
 Right now my computer tells me it's running around 500 processes, and I definitely do not have that many cores.
-The operating systems ability to virtualise work as independent 'executable units' and distribute them across the limited CPU pool is one of the foundations of modern computing.
+The operating system's ability to virtualise work as independent 'executable units' and distribute them across the limited CPU pool is one of the foundations of modern computing.